Stop Getting Zapped: How to Stop Static Shock

-Another option is to treat your rugs with an anti-static chemical as shown.
-Spray-on treatments are available at many carpet retailers and online (search for “anti-static carpet treatment”).
+- Another option for how to stop static shock is to treat your rugs with an anti-static chemical as shown.
+Spray-on treatments are available at many carpet retailers and on Amazon.
 Carpet companies also have anti-static carpets available.
 Most residential carpets sold today have some sort of treatment applied at the factory.

-A third option is to wear special shoes that dissipate static charge.
+- A third option is to wear special shoes that dissipate static charge.
 The shoes have conductive strands in the soles that discharge static electricity as you walk.
 You can find the shoes at select shoe stores and online at sites.
-The cost is comparable to standard shoes.
+The cost is comparable to standard shoes, and you’ll get rid of static electricity once and for all!